TurixAI/TuriX-CUA/README.md

 #### 3.2 Edit API Configuration

-Get API now with $20 credit from our [official web page](https://turix.ai/api-platform/).
+Get API now credit from our [official web page](https://turix.ai/api-platform/).
 Login to our website and the key is at the bottom.

 In this multi-agent branch, you need to set the brain, actor, and memory models.
 If you enable planning